This is a guest post by Jesse Hasup, an adventure traveller/photographer who was based in Alaska.

-It certainly has its drawbacks, but what makes Alaska special quickly gets under your skin, whether its the continuous superlative landscapes, or the near daily breathtaking wildlife encounters.
+It certainly has its drawbacks, but what makes Alaska special quickly gets under your skin, whether its the continuous superlative landscapes or the near-daily breathtaking wildlife encounters.

 I don’t pretend to be an absolute expert.
 The sheer scale of Alaska is nearly incomprehensible, most of it not connected to the road system.

 When I moved to Alaska I settled in Juneau, in the Southeast panhandle.
 Despite being the state capital, it is only accessible by boat or plane.
 I was blown away.

 The forests are filled with black and brown bears, the seas with humpbacks and orcas, rivers and creeks choked with thousands of salmon on their seasonal runs.

 At sea level, much of the precipitation is rain even in winter (not necessarily the case higher up).
 Weather can be nasty, but I’ll take a nice day there over anywhere else on the planet.

 Living in Alaska is a blast; endless hiking trails and beach bonfires.
-The archipelago protecting the waterways from the harsh North Pacific and Gulf of Alaska means the region served as the historic entry to Alaska, from ambitious gold prospectors to naturalist John Muir.
+The archipelago protecting the waterways from the harsh North Pacific and the Gulf of Alaska means the region served as the historic entry to Alaska, from ambitious gold prospectors to naturalist John Muir.

 An insider’s tip to explore Southeast AK, is to use these ferries.
-Gorgeous scenery, wildlife, interesting and hospitable characters onboard, makes it an excellent way to travel to the isolated communities, Glacier Bay National Park, and beyond.
+Gorgeous scenery, wildlife, interesting and hospitable characters on board, makes it an excellent way to travel to the isolated communities, Glacier Bay National Park, and beyond.

 The last stop on the ferry is Haines.
 Haines is a hidden gem of a town if I have ever found one.
-Site of the outrageously fun Southeast Alaska State fair each summer, its a gorgeous fishing town, a heli-skiing mecca, and artist community.
+Site of the outrageously fun Southeast Alaska State fair each summer, it’s a gorgeous fishing town, a heli-skiing mecca, and artist community.

 I made this trip when moving to my new home.
 Driving along the Chilkat River, up and over the pass, takes you into Canada.
 A 15 minute stretch of British Columbia, and then into the Yukon.

 Driving this highway in winter is an experience.
-You need to keep survival gear in your car, not your trunk, as if you are upside down in a ditch and can’t get to it, your as good as dead.
+You need to keep survival gear in your car, not your trunk as if you are upside down in a ditch and can’t get to it, your as good as dead.

 It took me two full days to get to Anchorage from Haines (1,200 km).
 In the summer, you see wildlife everywhere you look.
-In the winter, they are more rare, but I did slow down for wolves and moose.
+In the winter, they are rarer, but I did slow down for wolves and moose.

-This meant many a hundred meter backtrack for the right angle, which I often underestimated.
+This meant many a hundred-meter backtrack for the right angle, which I often underestimated.
 Sometimes I would not bundle up appropriately.

 What does such extreme cold feel like?
 The cold doesn’t hit you at once. -30 feel like 0 at first.
 I don’t think our nerves have evolved to tell the difference.

 Wobbling back to the car, I had to pry my fingers open to get back to the heat inside.
-It is mind boggling that Natives survived and thrived here for millennia.
+It is mind-boggling that Natives survived and thrived here for millennia.

 Crossing the border and making it back over a pass you escape the interior and arrive in Southcentral Alaska, location of the state’s largest city, Anchorage, population 300,000, and most accessible hub of travel.

 On my recent journey, I turned south, to my new hometown in the Kenai Peninsula.
 But had I turned north, I would make it to Alaska’s superlative of superlatives; Denali National Park.

 Home to North America’s tallest peak, the national park is beyond spectacular.
 It’s latitude and topography mean that only the heartiest trees grow here, often closely flanking rivers and streams.

 Backpacking here is something else.
 I went alone, relatively new to the area, looking to test my metal on my first real backcountry trip.
 There is one road into the park, open to the public only by lottery at the end of the season.

 No one else in the entire area.
 So after a bus ride with bear, moose, sheep, caribou and wolf sightings, at your request, they pull over, drop you off, and that’s it.